glebnaz/witcher/README.md

 /live - live probe
 /ready - ready probe
 /metrics - metrics prometheus type

+#### PPROF
+On your Debug server you can use pprof to see the CPU and memory usage of your application.
+Go to "/" to see start page of pprof.

 By default, the server is listening on port 8084.
 You can change it by setting the environment variable `PORT`.
 Or you can set port by WithDebugPort("your_port)